 Examples of company penalties

-Despite the legality of compliance with the act, it was repeatedly violated by various companies.
+Despite the seriousness of the act compliance, it was repeatedly violated by various companies.
 Here are the examples of the violation fines for HIPAA in 2017:

 - Memorial Healthcare Systems – $ 5,500,000 for accessing confidential information of 115,143 patients

 - Children’s Medical Center of Dallas – $ 3,200,000 for failing to protect patients’ personal data and not complying with OCR’s policy